OLuizFernando/qrcode_generator/README.md

-# qrcode_generator
+# QR Code Generator
- A web app that generates any QR code
+ An easy-to-use web tool for creating QR codes from any URL.